dl-solarity/zkit/README.md

   });
 ```

 By default, ZKit will look for the circuit file in the `./circuits` directory.
-You can change this by providing your custom directory:
+However, you can change this by providing a custom one:

 ```typescript
 new CircomZKit({ circuitsDir: "./my-circuits" });